The cheek near the tooth is swollen. Swollen cheek - reasons. Incorrect growth of wisdom teeth

 When should you see a doctor?

-Quite often, people who notice a toothache or swollen cheek do not seek help from a dentist, but try to cure this ailment on their own.
+Quite often, people who notice a toothache or a swollen cheek do not seek help from a dentist, but try to cure this ailment on their own.

 Causes of pain

-• Penetration of infection due to trauma;
+• Infection due to injury;

-• Infection of tissues through the lymph nodes.
+• Infection of tissues through lymph nodes.

-How are toothache and swelling of the cheek related?
+How are toothache and cheek swelling related?

 Toothache often indicates that the patient has acute illness that touches the teeth or oral cavity.